-524 However, the effect of AQ was only observed in the egocentric FoR; it is possible that 525 participants with more autistic traits find a frontal-view of the eyes more aversive than a side-view of 526 the eyes, leading to reduced attention to the eye and head cues in this condition.
-Relatedly, it could be 527 argued that the effect of AQ is observed only when participants engage in self-referential judgements.
-528 Indeed, patients with schizophrenia (Hooker & Park, 2005; Rosse, Kendrick, Wyatt, et al., 1994; Tso, 529 Mui, Taylor, & Deldin, 2012) and social-anxiety (Harbort et al., 2013; Gamer et al., 2011; Schulze, 530 Lobmaier, Arnold, & Renneberg, 2013; Jun et al., 2013; Schulze, Renneberg, & Lobmaier, 2013) 531 show differences in self-referential gaze perception.
-Additionally, Balsdon and Clifford (2018)
+However, the effect of AQ was only observed in the egocentric FoR; it is possible that participants with more autistic traits find a frontal view of the eyes more aversive than a side view of the eyes, leading to reduced attention to the eye and head cues in this condition.
+Relatedly, it could be argued that the effect of AQ is observed only when participants engage in self-referential judgements.
+Indeed, patients with schizophrenia (Hooker & Park, 2005; Rosse et al., 1994; Tso et al., 2012) and social anxiety (Gamer et al., 2011; Harbort et al., 2013; Jun et al., 2013; Schulze,

-observed that participants weighted head and eye cues differently depending on whether they were making directional (i.e. allocentric) or self-referential (i.e. egocentric) judgements.
+Lobmaier, et al., 2013; Schulze, Renneberg, & Lobmaier, 2013) show differences in self-referential gaze perception.
+In addition, Balsdon and Clifford (2018) observed that participants weighted head and eye cues differently depending on whether they were making directional (i.e., allocentric) or self-referential (i.e., egocentric) judgements.
 It is important to note that the stimuli presented in our study acted only as proxies for egocentric and allocentric FoR; we acknowledge that the ecological validity of these stimuli is limited due to the unnatural positioning of the camera in both conditions.
-It would be interesting for future studies to compare the influence of the body on interaction perception in tasks more directly comparing directional vs. self-referential judgments.
+It would be interesting for future studies to compare the influence of the body on interaction perception in tasks more directly comparing directional versus self-referential judgements.